Doug Beattie | |

 |

 Beattie was born in 1965 in a military base inHampshire; his father was awarrant officer in theRoyal Ulster Rifles, a regiment of theBritish Army.
 The family returned toPortadown,County Armagh,Northern Ireland, when he was 10 following the ending of his father's regular service.
-The family moved into a house in Union Street, in the densely-populated Edgarstown area on the outskirts of the town centre.[3]
+The family, which included Beattie and 5 siblings, moved into a house in Union Street, part of loyalist Edgarstown, an area on the outskirts of the town centre.[3]

-At the age of 16, in 1982, Beattie joined theRoyal Irish Rangers and following training was posted to the 2nd Battalion who were stationed in Wavell Barracks,Berlin.[5]
+At the age of 16, in 1982, Beattie joined theRoyal Irish Rangers and following training in at the Junior Soldiers Battalion in Taunton, Somerset, he was posted to the 2nd Battalion who were stationed in Wavell Barracks,Berlin.[4]

-In over 28 years of service, he rose to the rank of Warrant Officer First Class (WO1) and was appointedregimental sergeant major.
-During that time he served in Bosnia,Kosovo,Iraq and Northern Ireland, being awarded the General Officer NI commendation, theQueen's Commendation for Bravery (for saving the lives of enemy soldiers)[6] and theNATO Meritorious Service Medal.
-He was commissioned from the ranks in 2005, gaining promotion tocaptain.[7]
+In over 28 years of service, he rose to the rank of Warrant Officer First Class (WO1) and was appointedRegimental Sergeant Major.
+During that time he served on operations in Bosnia,Kosovo,Iraq and Northern Ireland.
+He was awarded the General Officer NI Commendation for his actions in Derryard PVCP, theQueen's Commendation for Bravery (for saving the lives of enemy soldiers)[5] and theNATO Meritorious Service Medal.
+He was commissioned from the ranks in 2005, gaining promotion tocaptain.[6]

 During theAfghanistan War, as part of theOperational Mentoring and Liaison Team, Captain Beattie was part of an operation to retake the town ofGarmsir inHelmand Province.
 As a result of his actions during the intense fighting over several days, he was recommended for, and subsequently awarded, theMilitary Cross.[7]

-After retiring from the army, Beattie joined theUlster Unionist Party[12] and was elected toArmagh, Banbridge and Craigavon District Council for the Portadown area in the2014 local elections.[13]
+Continuing with his Reserve service in the Army Beattie joined theUlster Unionist Party[11] and was elected toArmagh, Banbridge and Craigavon District Council for the Portadown area in the2014 local elections.[12]

 In May 2016, he was elected as anMLA for theUpper Bann constituency.[13]